 - After-the-fact shoe checks and full body scans are irrelevant.
 Real intelligence consists in finding plots before they have a chance to do damage, not in hoping that future attacks will use the exact same methods as old attacks, and limiting one’s security to preventing only those types of threats.

-With just a few core concepts, we’ve already made more headway in clarifying the core CS and CTI ideas than most college courses manage to do.
+With just a few core concepts, we’ve already made more headway in clarifying the core InfoSec and CTI ideas than most college courses manage to do.
 By pursuing this line of thinking, and asking relevant questions, we will develop a deeper understanding of the issues facing us, as well as functional approaches in dealing with those issues.

 Ames, Roger T., and Henry Rosemont.
 Introduction.
 In The Analects of Confucius.
 Pp. 45-6.